Gobi1616/Datalogy_Final/README.md

 # Correlation between Certain Twitter Users Tweets and Stock Prices
-* Datalogy Final Project
+* Datalogy group's Final Project for UofT Data Analytics Bootcapm, April-Sept 2021.

 ## Overview

-In this analysis we are trying to implement a machine learning model to predict trends in segments of stock market based on the effects of certain celebrities and their interaction with the market through their social media feeds.
-To do so we are going to feed the model with APIs from Twitter and historicl data from [Bloomberg](https://www.bloomberg.com/markets/stocks) Stocks Market values.
+In this analysis we are trying to implement a machine learning model to predict trends in segments of stock market based on the effects of certain celebrities interaction with the market through their social media feeds.
+To do so we are going to feed the model with APIs from Twitter and historicl data from [Bloomberg](https://www.bloomberg.com/markets/stocks) Stocks Market values in 10 year time interval.

 ## Data Sources